 Silicosis is permanent scarring of the lungs caused by inhaling silica (quartz) dust.

 Silicosis is the oldest known environmental lung disease.
 It is caused by inhalation of tiny particles of silica (usually quartz) or, less commonly, by inhalation of silicates, such as talc.
 Workers at greatest risk are those who move or blast rock and sand (miners, quarry workers, stonecutters) or who use silica-containing rock or sand abrasives (sand blasters; glass makers; foundry, gemstone, and ceramic workers; potters).
-Coal miners are at risk of mixed silicosis and coal workers' pneumoconiosis (see Environmental Lung Diseases: Coal Workers' Pneumoconiosis).
+Coal miners are at risk of mixed silicosis and coal workers' pneumoconiosis (see see Coal Workers' Pneumoconiosis).

 Chronic silicosis is the most common form and generally develops only after exposure over decades.
 Accelerated silicosis, which is rare, and acute silicosis may develop after more intense exposures over several years or months.
 Silica is also a cause of lung cancer.

 People who have chronic silicosis often do not have symptoms for years, but many people eventually develop difficulty breathing during exercise that sometimes progresses to shortness of breath even at rest.
 Some people have a cough that may produce sputum.
 Breathing may worsen for years after the person stops working with silica.
 The lung damage can lead to lower levels of oxygen in the blood and can also strain the right side of the heart.
-This strain can lead to a type of heart failure called cor pulmonale (see Pulmonary Hypertension), which can be fatal.
+This strain can lead to a type of heart failure called cor pulmonale (see see Pulmonary Hypertension), which can be fatal.
 People with accelerated silicosis experience the same symptoms as people with chronic silicosis, but symptoms develop and worsen over a shorter period.

 In acute silicosis, shortness of breath worsens rapidly.
 People also lose weight and have fatigue.
 Respiratory failure often develops within 2 years.